 Arguments FOR anonymous surveys...

-- Why Your Employee Surveys Should be Anonymous
+- Why Your Employee Surveys Should be Anonymous12

-- CBS News: Beware, employees!
-Make sure that survey is truly anonymous.
+- Beware employees!
+Make sure that survey is truly anonymous8

 Arguments AGAINST anonymous surveys...

-- 4 Reasons to Abandon Anonymity in Employee Surveys
+- 4 Reasons to Abandon Anonymity in Employee Surveys6

-- Is Your Anonymous Employee Survey Doing More Harm Than Good?
+- Is Your Anonymous Employee Survey **Doing More Harm Than Good?2

 Spoiler: Scientific research argues against anonymous surveys for most situations.
 Non-anonymous (identified) surveys typically provide more useful insights.
 But organizations keep sending anonymous surveys.